tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I almost hung up.

-Instead I asked, “When you used to talk in the bathroom, who were you talking to?”
+Instead, I asked, “When you used to talk in the bathroom, who were you talking to?”

 The line went quiet.
 Not silent.
 But quiet.
 I could hear a television somewhere in the background and the soft scrape of her hand over the phone mic.